vincentmanz/vikings/README.md

 propose a “triangulation method” that not only combines multiple lines of evidence, but also quantitative and qualitative approaches.

+R analyses in the repository on [Simon Greenhill](https://github.com/SimonGreenhill/noRdic)

 <center>

 ![Figure